verana-labs/verifiable-trust-vpr-spec/spec.md

 > Note: no `schema_id` condition is needed: all `Participant` entries sharing a `validator_participant_id` share its `schema_id` by construction.
 No `repaid` condition is needed either: `repaid` implies `slashed`.

-> note: this check was not present in v3.

 ###### [MOD-PP-MSG-1-2-5] Start Participant OP unrepaid slash checks

 A `corporation` with an unrepaid slash MUST NOT start an onboarding process: in the ecosystem where it was slashed (ecosystem slash, see [MOD-PP-MSG-12](#mod-pp-msg-12-slash-participant-trust-deposit)), or anywhere on the VPR (network slash, see [MOD-TD-MSG-5](#mod-td-msg-5-slash-trust-deposit)).